-There is one evil that haunts the days and even the nights of most agency workers: the timesheet.
+There is one evil that haunts the days and even the nights of most agency workers: time tracking.

 Employees avoid it at every opportunity, but eventually, time -- or the poor soul in charge of collecting timesheets -- catches up with them.
 Some agencies have even gone as far as rewarding employees with free beer if they submit their reports on time, which isn't such a bad idea.

-The real problem with timesheets is that they require you to track time on every single thing you do, and no one likes to be micromanaged.
+The real problem with timesheets is that they require employees to track time on every single thing they do, and no one likes to be micromanaged.
 No one wants to know if that project took longer than it should have or discover how few hours they actually spent on "real" work that week.

 The Reason for Tracking Time

 The problem is unavoidable.
 Our industry is built on billable hours.
 Even retainers are based on an understanding of how much time an agency will spend on a specific client each month.

 The other problem is that people don't actually track their time, so agencies never have a true understanding of how much time is required to complete a project.
 Consider this: A designer estimates it will take 10 hours to complete a design.
 Three months later, he fills out his timesheet over a period of two weeks, accounting for 11 hours of design time.
 He didn't actually track his time, but he thinks it's in that ballpark.
 Besides, it looks good that he spent a lot of work on the project.
 The team lead reviews the timesheets and compares it to the original estimate.
 There are two implications: 1) The project is unprofitable.
 2) Future quotes for this type of design project will be set at 15 hours.

 Now, if the designer had tracked his time, he would have been able to say that it actually took him 6 hours to complete the project.
 This knowledge would have changed the agency's view of that project.
 In addition, this miscalculation causes inflated prices moving forward.
 It creates the misconception that anything below 15 hours could be unprofitable for the agency.